-44-3-901(6)(a)(II)(A)-(B), C.R.S. and Reg.
-47-912(B), 1 CCR 203-2.
+44-3-901(5)(II)(A),(B), C.R.S. and Regulation 47-912(B), 1 CCR 203-2.

-If a licensee or a licensee's employee believes that a person is a minor and is providing a false proof of age to purchase an alcohol beverage of any kind, the licensee or employee has authority to confiscate the fraudulent proof of age document.
-The false ID must be turned over to the LED or local law enforcement authority within 72 hours.
+If a licensee or a licensee's employee believes that a person is a minor and is providing a false proof of age to purchase an alcohol beverage of any kind, the licensee or employee has the authority to confiscate the fraudulent proof of age.
+The false ID must be turned over to the LED or local law enforcement authority within 72 hours of the confiscation.

-If the minor presented a false ID, from the list of acceptable forms of identification (see page 9 of this document), and the licensee possessed an identification book issued within the past 3 years, which contained a sample of the specific kind of ID presented for compliance, or the licensee used and relied upon a biometric identity verification device that indicated the minor was 21 or older, that may be an affirmative defense to any administrative action brought against the licensee for alleged sale to a minor.
+If the minor presented a false ID, from the list of acceptable forms of identification (See page 8 of this document), and the licensee possessed an identification book issued within the last 3 years, which contained a sample of the specific kind of ID presented for compliance, there may not be an administrative action taken against the licensee.